projectshaped/parametric-svg/Readme.md

 ###  4.1 Attributes  ###

 Any attribute valid for a given SVG element in the SVG namespace (no prefix) has its counterpart in the [parametric namespace][parametric-namespace].
-For example – since the attribute `fill` is valid for a `<circle>` element – the attribute `parametric:fill` is also valid for it.
+For example – since the attribute `fill` is valid for a `<circle>` element – the attribute `parametric:fill` is a valid paremetric attribute for it.

 A reference of valid attributes in SVG 1.1 can be found [here][svg-attributes].